 Wake Forest University School of Law, J.D.
 (1981)

 Mecklenburg County Bar Association, Member

-Sharon Presbyterian Church, Finance Committee, Member
+Sharon Presbyterian Church, Elder

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.